Quadraxis-v2/hbc-rebrewed/README.md

 * vWii: Menu option to reboot to the Wii U Menu
 * Display of number of applications
 * Restored the bubble minigame scrapped in v1.0.5
+* Display size of application
+* Reverted title ID to LULZ for compatibility with BootMii
+* Show new string for when there is only 1 application installed
+* Fixed bugs, warnings and styled code to GNU C23 standard
+* Translated to Spanish

 Included portions: